Kew Town Providenciales

 Agriculture and Loyalist Plantations

-Providenciales did not see the extensive cotton plantations that were built on North Caicos and Middle Caicos, however, it did support a few Loyalist planting attempts.
+Providenciales did not see the extensive cotton plantations that were built on North Caicos and Middle Caicos.
+However, the island did support a few Loyalist planting attempts.

-Cheshire Hall is the best known of the plantations on Providenciales, and actually is located nearby in the Downtown area.
-The site of Kew Town itself also had a plantation, Tucker’s Hill, the ruins and field walls of which still stand on the hills above the current settlement.
+Cheshire Hall is the best known of the plantations on Providenciales, and is located nearby in the Downtown area.
+The site of Kew Town also had a plantation, Tucker’s Hill, and the ruins and field walls of the site stand on the hills above Kew Town.

-The Kew Town region also supports one of the few farming attempts on the island where crops are raised in the natural soil (as opposed to other hydroponic and aquaponic arrangements elsewhere on the island).
-This farm produces bananas, plantains, tomatoes and papayas.
+The Kew Town region also supports one of the few farming attempts on the island, which produces bananas, plantains, tomatoes, and papaya.